-There was 1 flaring event requiring Causal Analysis on the LOP flare during the 12 month period of this update.
+There was 1 flaring event requiring Causal Analysis on the LOP flare during this 12 month period.
 Prevention measures were developed and implemented as a result of this flaring event to reduce the potential for future flaring due to the same cause (see Section 3 - Reductions Previously Updated).
 The one flaring event on the LOP flare triggering causal analysis occurred on 5/23/14 when a low pressure vent gas compressor shut down suddenly due to high liquid level in the compressor suction liquid knockout drum.
 The causal investigation determined that the root cause of the flaring was abnormal operation that resulted from the sudden shutdown of the 2nd stage of the hydrocracker unit due to a faulty control valve positioner.
-Two prevention measures were implemented to prevent this from happening in the future and an additional measure will be complete by December 2014.
+Three prevention measures were implemented to prevent this from happening in the future.